 GNU/Linux gives me the Freedom to get my perfect look ~ this is what I meant by ‘hacking’ 👨💻

 You probably use partially free software operating systems already.
 Look at Android, it runs Linux (Android+Linux).
 So it’s not something new or something that is only for ‘geeks’.
 Android can be setup to remove Google services and ‘degoogle’ your phone plus get apps from the F-Droid store.

-Evil companies like Microsoft, Google and Apple want to have control over you by their proprietary operating systems running nonfree software
+Companies like Microsoft, Google and Apple want to have control over you via their proprietary operating systems.

 If you buy a generic computer they run malware like Windows 10 or MacOS out of the box and make it hard to run alternative OSs

 Further, teachers at school - tell young students that this is ‘the normal’ and the only OS we run is a proprietary one.
-That children have to use these proprietary locked ecosystems.
+Children then have to use these proprietary locked ecosystems.